NikVis01/ocr-server-test/README.md

 FastAPI service for PaddleOCR-VL.
 Accepts a PDF URL; exposes 8080 (mapped to host 80 on GCP); GPU REQUIRED.

 ### Requirements
-- Docker (recommended) — `setup.sh` installs Docker on Ubuntu
+- Docker (recommended)
-- Optional: NVIDIA GPU + drivers + nvidia-container-runtime (use a GPU Paddle base if needed)
+- Mandatory for GPU deploy: NVIDIA GPU + drivers + nvidia-container-runtime (use a GPU Paddle base if needed)

+Here's how I got it to work:
+I: Deploy on an Ubuntu Accelerated 22.04 507 x86 image.
+This is the only one that works.
+It says that it's supposed to have nvidia container runtime and tools installed but that is a lie.
+II: install docker and basic libs.
+III: Go to https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html and following along with the right ubuntu version.
+IIII: Follow along with the rest of this guide.

 ### Quickstart (Docker)
 1) Build